Beginner's Guide to Using Reference Photos for Creative Inspiration

 The other day, I was reflecting on the sources of creative inspiration that can help us grow as artists, and I realized that reference photos have been pivotal in my own creative journey.

-๐ Start with observation: Rather than focusing on every tiny detail, take inspiration from the overall shapes, colors, and feelings the photo evokes.
-Sketch loosely or work with just a portion of the image to spark your creativity.
-The goal is to interpret the photo through your own artistic lens — and that might look completely different from the reference photo itself.
-And guess what?
-That’s totally okay! ๐
+- Start with observation: Take inspiration from the overall shapes, colors, and feelings the photo evokes.
+Sketch loosely or work with just a portion of the image to inspire your creativity.

 - Biodiversity Heritage Library: Stored on Flickr, this is an inspiring collection of copyright-free images of plants, animals, and scientific drawings.